The complete guide to becoming ISO 27001 certified

 They’ll then issue the ISO 27001 certificate, valid for three years.
 However, it’s not quite over at this point, as regular surveillance audits are required to maintain the certification during this period.

-Accreditation doesn’t last forever and needs to be renewed.
-Once accredited, organisations must fulfil regular responsibilities and conditions to maintain ISO 27001 accreditation, including:
+Certification doesn’t last forever and needs to be renewed.
+Once certified, organisations must fulfil regular responsibilities and conditions to maintain ISO 27001, including:

 • At least one internal audit per year: Conduct an internal audit to ensure the ISMS is functioning correctly and that there is evidence of risks being identified, assessed, and managed.